 For many reasons, it is in your best interest to demonstrate that you qualify for an immediate relative visa.
-However, it could be challenging to prove eligibility and to satisfy all the requirements of the federal agencies involved.
-Many people find it helpful to work with a Wheaton immigration attorney when applying for an immediate relative visa.
+However, it could be challenging to prove eligibility and satisfy all the requirements of the federal agencies involved.
+Many people find it helpful to work with a family immigration attorney when applying for an immediate relative visa.
 Reach out to an attorney today to see how one could help you.

 Family Members Who Qualify for Immediate Relative Visas